punkpowerful

 Note

-The file name must represent an executable file in the Start overloads that have userName
+The file name must represent an executable file in the Start overloads that have userName, password, and domain parameters.

 Whenever you use Start to start a process, you might need to close it or you risk losing system resources.
 Close processes using CloseMainWindow or Kill.
 You can check whether a process has already been closed by using its HasExited property.